CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	443/tcp -> 0.0.0.0:32770
 	80/tcp -> 0.0.0.0:32771

 If you are running Docker for Mac, Docker for Windows, or Docker on Linux, you can open `http://localhost:[YOUR_PORT_FOR 80/tcp]`.
-For our example this is `http://localhost:32771`.
+On my system this is `http://localhost:32771`.

 |static_site_docker|

-If you are running Docker on Atmosphere/Jetstream or on any other cloud, you can open `ipaddress:[YOUR_PORT_FOR 80/tcp]`.
-For our example this is `http://128.196.142.26:32771/`
+If you are running the same set of commands on Atmosphere/Jetstream or on any other cloud, you can open `ipaddress:[YOUR_PORT_FOR 80/tcp]`.
+On my system this is `http://128.196.142.26:32769/`.
+We will see more about deploying Docker containers on Atmosphere/Jetstream Cloud in the Advanced Docker session.

 |static_site_docker1|

 ..
 Note::

 	`-P` will publish all the exposed container ports to random ports on the Docker host.
-However if you want to assign a fixed port then you can use `-p` option
+However if you want to assign a fixed port then you can use `-p` option.
+The format is `-p <host port>:<container port>`.
+For example

 .. code-block:: bash